Ukraine-Russia crisis: What to know amid a push for a summit

 The move could involve sending European officers to Ukraine’s military schools to help educate its armed forces.
 It’s likely to take several months to set up.

+“These are just two examples when too many young men returned home in zinc-lined coffins, and the government therefore urges President Putin for the sake of his own people, and even at this 11th hour, to rule out the invasion of Ukraine,” he said.

+Wallace told the House of Commons that Putin had continued to build up forces in the region.
+Russia has now massed 65% of its land combat power on the Ukrainian border, he said.

-U.K. Foreign Secretary Liz Truss is warning that an invasion of Ukraine appears likely and that her country is preparing.
+U.K. Foreign Secretary Liz Truss also warned on Twitter that “a Russian invasion of Ukraine looks highly likely.”

 ITALY ASKS CITIZENS TO LEAVE UKRAINE